MuhammadUsamaProgrammer/flutter_stripe_web/README.md

 ## Example

-An example application demonstrating the usage of the `flutter_stripe_web` library can be found in the `example` directory.
+An example application demonstrating the usage of the `stripe_web_flutter` library can be found in the `example` directory.
 To run the example, navigate to the `example` folder and execute:

 ```bash
 flutter run -d chrome